ArunHub/Q-A/README.md

 ￼
 - Anti progressive app
 - Web xr
-- Find redirected bookmark location i.e like in whether it came from bookmark list - - other bookmarks
+- Find redirected bookmark location i.e like in whether it came from bookmark list - - other bookmarks1
 - Fxbot coding
 - Help surrounding areas using software .
 First help with software for dad shop
 - How computer works